Three killed in crash on I-75: police

 Three people were killed early Tuesday morning when their car was hit by a tractor-trailer truck on Interstate 75 at the entrance ramp from North Marietta Parkway, police reported.

-Marietta Police Department spokesman Chuck McPhilamy said preliminary reports indicate a blue Nissan was stopped in the middle of the roadway when it was hit.
-The three occupants of the Nissan, one female and two male passengers, were pronounced dead on the scene.
+According to the Marietta Police Department, a blue 2009 Nissan Rogue was stopped in the middle of the roadway when it was hit at about 5:42 a.m.
+Tuesday.

+Responding police and paramedics found the wrecked SUV on the right shoulder of the interstate, just north of the entrance ramp from the Marietta North Loop.
+The three occupants of the Nissan, one female and two male passengers, were pronounced dead on the scene, said MPD spokesman Chuck McPhilamy.

+Photos from the police department show the back of the vehicle smashed in with debris strewn down the roadway.

 Three lanes of the highway and the entrance ramp were closed for about two and a half hours until a little after 9 a.m.